Jun Kobayashi

-Jun Kobayashi (小林 洵, Kobayashi Jun) is a Japanese professional footballer who currently plays as a centre-back for J3 League club Kochi United.
+Jun Kobayashi (小林 洵, Kobayashi Jun) is a Japanese professional footballer who currently plays as a centre-back for Singapore Premier League club Balestier Khalsa.

 Club career

 Cerezo Osaka U-23

 Jun started his career playing with Cerezo Osaka U-23 in the J3 League.
 He ended the season with 2 goals in 13 appearances.

 Albirex Niigata Singapore

 On 30 December 2021, Jun joined Singapore Premier League outfits, Albirex Niigata (S), the satellite team of Japan club, Albirex Niigata.
 Jun was then named as the club captain in the 2022 season where he helped the club to win the 2022 Singapore Premier League title.

 Young Lions

 On 28 January 2023, Jun joined the Young Lions, a Singaporean developmental club which aims to expose young players to top-level competition.
 He is joined by Kan Kobayashi who together become the first foreigners to play for the Young Lions since 2016.

 Kochi United

 On 15 June 2025, Jun returned to Japan to joined J3 League club Kochi United ahead of their 2025 season campaign.